differentpla-net/differentpla-net.github.io/_posts/2005-02-13-empeg-file-structures.md

 0x150 is 48 bytes long.
 It contains 12 entries: 0x160, 0x170, 0x180, 0x190, 0x1a0, 0x1b0, 0x1c0, 0x1d0, 0x1e0, 0x1f0, 0x200, 0x210\.
 If you load everything in a playlist at the same time as you create the playlist, you'll tend to see these increasing sequences in each playlist.

 FIDs 0x160 to 0x210 are tunes.
-The next playlist is FID 0x220 which, again, is 48 bytes long, giving us entries 0x230, ..., 0x2e0 from the <tt>playlists</tt> file.
+The next playlist is FID 0x220 which, again, is 48 bytes long, giving us entries 0x230, ..., 0x2e0 from the `playlists` file.

 The next playlist is 0x2f0\.
 It's 12 bytes long, which neatly uses up the last 3 entries: 0x300, 0x310, 0x320\.
 When you break it all out, it leads to a playlist hierarchy like this: